Oliverajovanovic90/histopathologic-cancer-detection/README.md

 ## 1. Project Overview

-This project implements a complete end-to-end machine learning pipeline for binary classification of histopathologic image patches into:
+This project delivers a complete, end-to-end machine learning solution for binary classification of histopathologic image patches, distinguishing between cancerous and non-cancerous tissue samples.

-Cancer

-Non-Cancer

-Using a Convolutional Neural Network (CNN) built with PyTorch, the project covers:

-Data exploration and visualization

-Multiple CNN model experiments
+The solution is built around a Convolutional Neural Network (CNN) implemented in PyTorch, specifically designed to learn spatial patterns from microscopic image data.
+The project follows a structured and reproducible ML workflow, covering the full lifecycle from raw data exploration to model inference.

+Key components of the project include:

+Exploratory data analysis and visualization to understand image characteristics and class balance

+Iterative model development, including multiple CNN architectures and hyperparameter variations

-Model training and validation
+Training and validation of models with systematic performance comparison

-Model version comparison

-Final model selection

-Deployment as a Dockerized REST API
+Selection of a final, stable model based on validation accuracy and learning behavior

+Packaging of the trained model into a reusable inference pipeline

-The final deliverable is a reproducible ML system that allows users to submit an image and receive a cancer prediction with a confidence score.
+The final outcome is a reproducible machine learning system capable of accepting a histopathologic image as input and returning a binary cancer prediction with an associated confidence score.
+The project demonstrates both strong technical execution and practical considerations required for deploying deep learning models in applied medical imaging contexts.

 ## 2. Problem Statement